-The fall 2012 data collection is taking place from late August 2012 to late December 2012/early January 2013 in about one-third of the total sample of schools participating in the study.
+The fall 2012 data collection took place from late August 2012 to late December 2012/early January 2013 in about one-third of the total sample of schools participating in the study.
 The spring 2013 data collection took place from late March 2013 to mid June 2013.
 In the spring, data were collected in all schools participating in the study.

 Please visit the following link for information about the release of data from the ECLS-K:2011: http://nces.ed.gov/ecls/datainformation2011.asp

-Restricted-use and public-use files containing data from the kindergarten and first-grade rounds of data collection for the Early Childhood Longitudinal Study, Kindergarten Class of 2010-11 (ECLS-K:2011) will be available in May 2013.
-Please note that while the ECLS-K:2011 was designed to allow for cross-cohort comparisons with the Early Childhood Longitudinal Study, Kindergarten Class of 1998-99 (ECLS-K), the direct child cognitive assessment scores available on this first data file release will not be appropriate for cross-cohort comparisons.
-Child assessment scores designed specifically for comparisons between the ECLS-K and ECLS-K:2011 cohorts are currently in development, with an anticipated release in fall 2013.
-It will be appropriate to use data from the first data file release to compare the two cohorts in other ways, for example to look at differences in demographic characteristics or the home, school, and classroom experiences of the two groups.
+Restricted-use and public-use files containing data from the kindergarten and first-grade rounds of data collection for the Early Childhood Longitudinal Study, Kindergarten Class of 2010-11 (ECLS-K:2011) was released in July 2013.
+Please note that while the ECLS-K:2011 was designed to allow for cross-cohort comparisons with the Early Childhood Longitudinal Study, Kindergarten Class of 1998-99 (ECLS-K), the direct child cognitive assessment scores available on this first data file release are not directly comparable to scores from the ECLS-K. Child assessment scores designed specifically for direct comparisons between the ECLS-K and ECLS-K:2011 cohorts are currently in development, with an anticipated release in summer 2014.
+It is appropriate to use data from the first data file release to compare the two cohorts in other ways, for example to look at differences in demographic characteristics or the home, school, and classroom experiences of the two groups.

 For a full list of ECLS data products, please visit the Publications and Products area.